- Booster Gold

 SPOILER WARNING!: Reveal

 Boosterrific Review: A better issue than the last, this comic is chock full of activity and revelations even as it struggles to address its tenuous connection to Batman: the Return of Bruce Wayne.
 The events of this issue are told in a style similar to that used by Jurgens during his tenure writing Superman stories 20 years ago.
 Several subplots, happening nearly simultaneously (if that is the right word for time travel stories), dovetail fluidly, increasing the tension and allowing each story to develop at its own pace.
-The Timer Masters' trip to the dawn of the Atomic Age may seem like a sidetrack even for a mini-series about sidetracks, but the one-and-done nature of the trip is refreshing after several issues of prolonged swords-and-sorcery tales.
-Still, it is the story of the Black Beetle's adventures that are the most intriguing in this series, and the hope his story this will one day play a larger role in the adventures of Booster Gold and the DC Universe is more than enough reason to keep reading.
+The Time Masters' trip to the dawn of the Atomic Age may seem like a sidetrack even for a mini-series about sidetracks, but the one-and-done nature of the trip is refreshing after several issues of prolonged swords-and-sorcery tales.
+Still, it is the story of the Black Beetle's adventures that are the most intriguing in this series, and the hope his story will one day play a larger role in the adventures of Booster Gold and the DC Universe is more than enough reason to keep reading.

 Boosterrific Rating: Worth Its Weight In Gold.